200239087/Comp2106-Assignment2/README.md

 <p>I am currently writing an indepth fantasy book series with hundreds of characters, so many that I've started losing track of them.</p>
 <p>Hopfully with this application I can create a well structured and easy to read character profile database for my convenience</p>

+<p>This application uses both Bootstrap and my own custom CSS.
+I have almost implemented CSS Grid in the application</p>